Flexible Working: A Comprehensive Guide for Employers

 Step 3.
 Employee Consultation

-Employers should not refuse a flexible working request without first consulting the employee.
+Employers must not refuse a statutory flexible working request without first consulting the employee.

-The person leading the meeting should have the authority to make decisions regarding the request.
+The person leading the consultation should have authority to make or influence the decision, and a written record of the discussion should be kept.

 Step 4.
 Grounds for Refusal